spidernet-io/spiderpool/docs/usage/install/ai/get-started-sriov.md

       gdrdrv                 24576  0
     ```

-4. Set the RDMA subsystem on the host to exclusive mode, allowing containers to independently use RDMA devices and avoiding sharing with other containers.
+4. Set the RDMA subsystem on the host to exclusive mode under infiniband network, allowing containers to independently use RDMA devices and avoiding sharing with other containers.

     ```
     # Check the current operating mode (the Linux RDMA subsystem operates in shared mode by default):